gacela-project/gacela-project.com/content/docs/bootstrap.md

 ## Initializing Gacela

 Gacela should be bootstrapped using the `Gacela::bootstrap` function.<br>
-- The first parameter is the application root directory and is mandatory.
+- The first parameter is the application root directory and is mandatory
-- The second one is an optional `Closure(GacelaConfig)` configuration.
+- The second one is an optional `Closure(GacelaConfig)` configuration

 ```php
 <?php # index.php